anzil-mufti/UniTrack/README.md

 **Course Management Web Application**

 <img src="https://i.postimg.cc/kgYtCxyV/Screenshot-home-dashboard.png" width="500">
-Realizing that organizing notes during online college can be a cumbersome task we decided to build a one-stop platform for the students of computer science department providing access to the following:
+Realizing that organizing notes during online college can be a cumbersome task , it is a one-stop platform for the students of computer science department providing access to the following:

 - **Notes**